Facilities and Resources

 The Ferguson Building is one of the many complex building projects undertaken in recent years in order to improve the facilities available to the staff, students and the wider community of Bishop’s Stortford.

-It houses a large lecture theatre, one of the Senior School ICT labs and the Sixth Form Social Centre.
+The Ferguson Building houses a large lecture theatre, one of the Senior School ICT labs and the Sixth Form Social Centre.
+As well as hosting many visiting authors for the annual Festival of Literature, The Ferguson Lecture Theatre is available for use by local community groups.
+For details, please visit Hiring College facilities.

 John Ferguson [1921-1989] was educated at Bishop's Stortford College and his enormous energy for life was very much in evidence during his time as a pupil (1929-1939).